awsdocs/amazon-s3-userguide/doc_source/NotificationHowTo.md

 ## Enabling event notifications<a name="how-to-enable-disable-notification-intro"></a>

-Enabling notifications is a bucket\-level operation; that is, you store notification configuration information in the *notification* subresource ssociated with a bucket\.
+Enabling notifications is a bucket\-level operation; that is, you store notification configuration information in the *notification* subresource associated with a bucket\.
 After creating or changing the bucket notification configuration, typically you need to wait 5 minutes for the changes to take effect\.
 You can use any of the following methods to manage notification configuration:
 + **Using the Amazon S3 console**

   The console UI enables you to set a notification configuration on a bucket without having to write any code\.
 For more information, see [Enabling and configuring event notifications using the Amazon S3 console](enable-event-notifications.md)\.